NemoAndrea/SpotiStation/README.md

 We need to get credentials for the api, which we can realise by making an 'app' in the [spotify developer bashboard](https://developer.spotify.com/dashboard/applications).
 Go to the dashboard, add  a new app, and from that new app get the `client id` and the `client secret` and `redirect url`.

 > Redirect url is best set to something local; I suggest `https://localhost:8888/spotipycode`.
 It doesn't matter.
-You will need to set this in the spotify dashboard in your app under the app-specific settings.
+You will need to set this in the Spotify dashboard in your app under the app-specific settings.

 We will put these credentials in environment variables as one would not want to have this included in the repository.